-If you are a beneficial owner of shares registered in the name of your broker, bank, or other agent, you should have received a proxy card and voting instructions with these proxy materials from that organization rather than from Gladstone Capital Corporation.
+If you are a beneficial owner of shares registered in the name of your broker, bank, or other agent, you should have received a proxy card and voting instructions with these proxy materials from that organization, rather than from us.
 Simply complete and mail the proxy card to ensure that your vote is counted.
+Alternatively, you may vote by proxy over the telephone or the internet, as instructed by your broker or bank.
 To vote in person at the annual meeting, you must obtain a valid proxy from your broker, bank, or other agent.
 Follow the instructions from your broker or bank included with these proxy materials, or contact your broker or bank to request a proxy form.